cozy/cozy-stack/docs/CONTRIBUTING.md

 Fork the project on GitHub and check out your copy locally:

-⚠️ Be sure to clone outside the `$GOPATH` otherwise gomodules will not work.
+⚠️ Be sure to clone outside the `$GOPATH` otherwise gomodules will not work (or use the `GO111MODULE=on` env variable to force the usage of go modules).

 ```
 $ git clone https://github.com/cozy/cozy-stack.git